 If you have been charged with a crime, call 8 Second Legal to speak with a criminal defense attorney.
-We have extensive experience defending clients accused of felonies, misdemeanors, and major crimes.
+Turn to us for help with criminal law in Spokane, WA, and surrounding areas.
+Our criminal law company has extensive experience defending clients accused of felonies, misdemeanors, and major crimes.

 When facing felony charges, it is imperative that you have an attorney that knows how to accurately calculate your Offender Score.
 Mistakes do occur in this calculation, and a miscalculation could translate to a significantly longer sentence if you are convicted.